19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 177\.
 The following persons may, subject to section 178, serve as investigating officers:

-(a) any officeror warrant officer appointed in writing by a senior disciplinary officer or a superior commander to investigate a military offence; and
+(a) any officer, warrant officer or military expert of or above the rank of ME3 appointed in writing by a senior disciplinary officer or a superior commander to investigate a military offence; and

 (b) any military policeman.

 [1/94]

+[28/2009 wef 01/04/2010]

 ### Restriction on powers of investigating officers

-178\.—(1) An officer appointed as an investigating officer under section 177(a) may only conduct an investigation where there is reason to believe that a military offence specified in the Schedule has been committed.
+178\.—(1) An officer or a senior military expert appointed as an investigating officer under section 177(a) may only conduct an investigation where there is reason to believe that a military offence specified in the Schedule has been committed.

 [1/94]

+[28/2009 wef 01/04/2010]

-(2) A warrant officer appointed as an investigating officer under section 177(a) may only conduct an investigation where there is reason to believe that a military offence specified in the Schedule has been committed by a soldier who is below the rank of warrant officer .
+(2) A warrant officer, or a military expert of the rank of ME3, appointed as an investigating officer under section 177(a) may only conduct an investigation where there is reason to believe that a military offence specified in the Schedule has been committed by a soldier who is below the rank of warrant officer or ME3.

 [1/94]

+[28/2009 wef 01/04/2010]

 (3) A military policeman may conduct an investigation where there is reason to believe that any offence involving persons subject to military law has been committed.